 top of page

-• Writer's pictureBrowns' Family Farmstead
+Writer's pictureBrowns' Family Farmstead

 Welcome to the world of beekeeping!
 Whether you're drawn to the idea of producing your own honey, supporting pollinators, or simply fascinated by the intricate workings of a bee colony, embarking on this journey is both exciting and rewarding.
-In this beginner's guide, we'll walk you through the fundamentals of starting your first hive, from selecting the right location to understanding basic hive maintenance.
+In this beginner's guide, we'll walk you through the Beekeeping Basics of starting your first hive, from selecting the right location to understanding basic hive maintenance.
 By the end, you'll feel confident and prepared to dive into the wonderful world of beekeeping.
 So, put on your beekeeping suit and get ready to explore the buzzing realm of honeybees!

 Table of Contents

-What is Beekeeping?
+Beekeeping Basics: What is Beekeeping?

 Beekeeping, also known as apiculture, the the practice of maintaining and raising one or more colonies of bees and their hives.
 Beekeepers, also known as apiarists oversee and nurture the hive throughout the seasons and may harvest products such as honey and beeswax.